apache/shardingsphere-elasticjob/docs/content/faq/_index.en.md

 However, registry center has no affiliation with the job server, can't control the distribution of single-point jobs to other job machines, and also can't start the job of remote server.
 `ElasticJob-Lite` doesn't support ssh secret management and other functions.

-`ElasticJob-Cloud` is a `mesos` framework, and `mesos` is responsible for job starting and distribution.
-But you need to package the job and upload it, and call the `REST API` provided by `ElasticJob-Cloud` to write job information into the registry center.
-Packaging and uploading job are the deployment system's functions, `ElasticJob-Cloud` does not support it.

 In summary, `ElasticJob` has supported basic dynamically adding jobs, but it can't be fully automated.

 ## 3. Why is the job configuration modified in the code or Spring XML file, but the registry center is not updated?